Mohd-Taqiuddin/DeHub/README.md

 Make sure you have truffle installed on your computer.
 ### `npm install -g truffle`

+Install dependencies
 ### `npm i`

+Compile the smart contracts
 ### `truffle compile`

+Deploy the smart contract
 ### `truffle migrate --network matic`

 Make sure to add your 12 word Secret Recovery Phrase of your (preferably newly generated and testnet-only) MetaMask wallet in .env with the variable name REACT_APP_MNEMONIC.
 This will be loaded by truffle at runtime, and the environment variable can then be accessed with process.env.REACT_APP_MNEMONIC.